• Home

 Alyeska Hideaway | Charming Log Cabins in Alaska

-The Alaska log cabins are in Girdwood, mere minutes off the renowned Seward Highway on the route from Anchorage to Seward.
+These Alaska log cabins are in Girdwood, mere minutes off the renowned Seward Highway on the route from Anchorage to Seward.
 Here, guests have the opportunity to relax, recharge, and enjoy the vast Alaskan wilderness and breathtaking scenery.

 While the Alyeska Hideaway cabins are fantastic for getting away and unplugging, they’re also conveniently located just 45 minutes from Anchorage and six minutes from Alaska’s only ski resort, Alyeska Resort.
+Hence the name!

 There are also countless hiking trails, waterfalls, great restaurants, shopping, and guided activities just a stone’s throw away.
-In our opinion, Alyeska Hideaway is among the best log cabins in Alaska!
+In our humble opinion, Alyeska Hideaway is among the best log cabins in Alaska!

 This post contains affiliate links.
 I may receive a small commission — at no cost to you — if you click or make a purchase through any of them.
 For more information, read my disclosure statement.
 I appreciate you!